artefactual/archivematica-docs/user-manual/administer/dashboard-admin.rst

 #. **7z using bzip2** - a 7Zip file is created using the tool `bzip2`_.*
 #. **7z using LZMA** - a 7Zip file is created using the tool `LZMA`_.
 #. **Uncompressed** - the AIP is not compressed.
+#. **7z without compression** - a 7Zip file is created but the contents are not
+   compressed.
 #. **Parallel bzip2** - a 7Zip file is created using the tool
    `Parallel bzip2 (pbzip2)`_.